 Save your documentation

-Make sure you are able to proof that your customer received their products.
+Make sure you are able to prove that your customer received their products.
 Try to only use delivery services that require a signature from your customer.
 Save this documentation along with the invoice and any contact you may have had with your customer.